charmed-osm/juju-stack/README.md

 # These endpoints can be used to form relations by stacks that will include the current stack as a component.
 provides:
   <provides endpoint name>:
-    # (Required) Target endpoint of the provided endpoint.
+    # (Required) Target endpoint of the provides.
-    # It points to the actual component endpoint for the provided endpoint.
+    # It points to the actual component endpoint for the provides.
     #  <component name>: Name of the component in the current stack
     #  <endpoint name>: Name of the endpoint in the selected component
     #
     # Example:
     #   name: my-stack
     #   components:
-    #     mysql:
+    #     database:
     #       charm: ch:charmed-osm-mariadb-k8s
     #     wordpress:
     #       charm: ch:wordpress-k8s
     #   provides:
-    #     forward: mysql:mysql
+    #     forward: database:mysql  # where `mysql` is the endpoint in the `database` component.
     #
     # Note: A `provides` endpoint can forward an endpoint of a stack, that itself forwards to a charm endpoint.
     forward: <component name>:<endpoint name>